secretstartups/handbook/ceo/shadow/index.html.md

 1. I'm NAME.
 1. I normally am a/the TITLE.
 1. This is my first/last week in the two-week CEO shadow program.
-1. **For internal meetings:** The goal of the program is to give participants an overview of the functions at GitLab.
+1. **For GitLab-related meetings:** The goal of the program is to give participants an overview of the functions at GitLab.
-1. **For Valley meetings:** The goal of the program is to give participants an introduction to Silicon Valley discussions.
+1. **For Valley meetings (not related to GitLab):** The goal of the program is to give participants an introduction to Silicon Valley discussions.

 When introducing yourself in a meeting as the second shadow, say: